 The symptoms of measles generally begin about seven to 14 days after a person is infected and include:

 - Runny nose

 - Tiny white spots with bluish-white centers found inside the mouth

 A typical case of measles begins with mild to moderate fever, cough, runny nose, red eyes and sore throat.
 Two or three days after symptoms begin, tiny white spots may appear inside the mouth.
 Three to five days after the start of symptoms, a red or reddish-brown rash appears.
 The rash usually begins on a person’s face at the hairline and spreads downward.
 When the rash appears, a person’s fever may spike to more than 104 degrees Fahrenheit.
 After a few days, the fever usually subsides and the rash fades.

 Measles can be serious, especially for babies and young children.
-From 2001–2013, 28% of children younger than 5 years old who had measles had to be treated in the hospital.
 For some children, measles can lead to pneumonia, brain damage, deafness or death.